stefanspringer1/Pipeline/README.md

 }
 ```

-When the issue is resolved, this note will be removed.
+When the problem is resolved, this note will be deleted and you will then be able to use the more elegant `@Step` notation.

 ---